kkdave28/Shell-Scripts/README.md

     $ runjava foo.java [command line arguments].

+    Future Upgrades: Make the script so that the User can run the program stored in a particular directory from any directory (local and remote).

 15. kill_proc: Terminates all the instances of the process denoted by the name passed as an argument to it.

     Usage: kill_proc [proc-name]

-    Note: In future, this script will be able to take multiple arguments that can kill multiple instances of multiple processes.
+    Future Upgrades: This script will be able to take multiple arguments that can kill multiple instances of multiple processes.
 This is only the basic version of this script.

 16. wd-bash: Warp to directories.
 Add warp points to instantly navigate to those directory.
 User can set, delete and list warp points.
 Warp points are shothand for path to directories.